uclaacm/teach-la-dev-training/advanced_react_track/02_fun_with_functions/README.md

 - Array Mapping
 - Array Reducing
 - Array Filtering

-  And in our exercises for this week we can see just how useful they are in React, since we're working with arrays of objects and react components all the time!
+In our exercises for this week we can see just how useful they are in React, since we're working with arrays of objects and react components all the time!